 Although this model can illustrate a wide variety of dynamic processes, the model formulation itself is necessarily rather simple.
 The two-period optimization framework is associated with two major issues as follows.
 First, the role of loans is limited; in the current model, the impact of increased borrowing comes only through the constrained demand for money in the next period.
 The reason is that such a short-term optimization problem cannot lead to a long-term repayment plan for households.
 In the future, a framework in which borrowing limits are endogenously determined by the possibility of repayment should be considered.
 Second, the levels of human capital and physical production capital are direct inputs of the second-period utility function.
 In particular, it is necessary to clarify the implications of the treatment of human capital, as it is a major concern of this study.
 This model implies that the motivation for human capital accumulation is not for the increase in future income but for the utility of human capital itself.
 This would be a drawback from the viewpoint of traditional optimization problems.
-On the other hand, the value of education is also pointed out, such as the value of knowledge gained to improve the quality of life, human security independently of income growth [e.g., 61], interconnectedness, and conviviality in the context of the degrowth argument [e.g., 62, 63].
+On the other hand, the value of education is also emphasized in several dimensions, such as the value of knowledge gained to improve the quality of life, human security independently of income growth (e.g., Sen et al. 2002), interconnectedness, and conviviality in the context of the degrowth argument (e.g., Kaufmann et al. 2019; Jones 2021).
 From such perspectives, a framework in which human capital itself is incorporated into the utility function has some meaning.

 As described above, the model in this study describes the impacts of disasters that appear with a time lag, which are interpreted as a part of indirect impacts.
-Such lagged impacts were figured out in Section 3 simply by comparing a sample path with disaster occurrences (e.g. the Case-1 path) with the no-disaster path (i.e., the Case-0 path).
+Such lagged impacts were figured out in "Numerical Example" section simply by comparing a sample path with disaster occurrences (e.g. the Case-1 path) with the no-disaster path (i.e., the Case-0 path).
 In the future, a systematic method for quantifying the lagged impacts should be developed in consideration of the possibility of various non-linear dynamic effects such as chaos.
 There, distributional characteristics of probabilities such as conditional expectation, variance, and value-at-risk for each future period for a variable of interest are derived through Monte Carlo simulations.
+Furthermore, it is also important to derive indicators such as the amount of DRR investment necessary to reduce potential inequality by one unit on an expected value basis through Monte Carlo simulations under a variety of disaster scenarios.